KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 I spent Thursday sightseeing.
 I decided to ride the 121 bus along the beach to [Belmont Shore](https://en.wikipedia.org/wiki/Belmont_Shore,_Long_Beach,_California), explore the area, then eat at [Nick's on Second](https://nicksrestaurants.com/nicks/on-2nd/).

+When I attended PyCon US 2024, I started a tradition.
+I googled "best restaurant in Pittsburgh" and ate there.
+It was a wonderful restaurant called [Fig & Ash](https://figandashpgh.com/).
+Now, I do this at every host city.

+Nick's was at or near the top of every list I saw and had rave reviews.
+I was hoping to eat some excellent fresh seafood, and Nick's filets fish in-house daily.

 ![](pycon-us-2026-recap-images/belmont-pier-view.jpg)
 The view from the Belmont Pier...
 Thursday was an overcast day, but the beaches were quiet and meditative.